Chapter Two: Merciless Encounter

 "Are you here to kill me, or arrest me?
 You can't seem to make up your mind."
 He jested.

-"Hmm, valid question.
-See Malfoyaunt wants me to bring you alive.
+"Hmm, good question.
+See, Mhal wants me to bring you alive.
 In what condition, well, that he didn't specify."
 She grinned, tightening her arm around his neck.

 He grunted, his grip around her arm pulling harder, "Seems like you want me all to yourself."

-A brief pause, "You could be right.
-I mean, it's not every day a call on your life is summoned by the High Order.
+"Perhaps.
+I mean, it's not every day a hit by the High Order falls on a militant's head.
 I guess you can say I'm being a little greedy with the opportunity, but could you really blame me?
-You're one hell of a prize, waiting to be perched so perfectly on my mantel like a proud trophy."
+You're one hell of a prize, waiting to be perched perfectly on my mantel like a proud trophy."
 She pressed the blade on his flesh, the warm liquid oozing to her excitement.

 "Well aren't you the sadistic little cunt?"
-Cabil hissed, swiftly reaching for the dagger tucked against his belt before an unexpected deliverance rescued his hide.
+Cabil snatched the dagger tucked against his belt before an unexpected deliverance rescued his hide.
 It flew over his head so swiftly; all he registered was a zipping white light before her blood smacked his lips.

-"P-Priest?"
+"…Priest?"
 Cabil croaked, looking up to him wide-eyed, absolutely stunned at the presentation he witnessed.
-Dressed in clerical garments, yet wielding a katana like an expert swordsman?
+Dressed in clerical garments, yet wielding a long blade katana?
 He turned to Narus' focus-the assassin across them stood there shaken, utterly distraught by the sudden assault.
 Streaking her fingers down the cheek of her mask, red coated her gloves.

 "Coward!"
 She cried out, leaping like a tiger on the street light and into the darkness atop the brick dwelling.